Joachim Herrmann (archaeologist)

 Joachim Herrmann (19 December 1932 – 25 February 2010) was a German historian, archaeologist, scientist, and institutional director.
-He was a noted scholar in East Germany (GDR) who specialized in Slavic archaeology.
+He was a noted scholar in East Germany (GDR) who specialized in Slavic archaeology, but with ambivalent legacy, as his career and research was politically motivated because of which he "deliberately distorted the view of history".

 Early life

 In 1932, Herrmann was born in the village of Lübnitz in the district of Bad Belzig, Germany to a farming and milling family.
 He graduated from high school in Belzig.
 From 1951 to 1955, he studied history and prehistory at the Humboldt University of Berlin.
 He presented his doctoral dissertation in 1958 on the subject of the prehistoric and protohistoric fortifications of Greater Berlin and the district of Potsdam.
 His advisor was Karl-Heinz Otto.

 Career

 In 1956, Herrmann became a research assistant at the Institute for Prehistory and Early History of the German Academy of Sciences at Berlin (DAW).
 He was promoted to senior research assistant in 1960.
 In 1964, he became a scientific work manager.
 Herrmann's habilitation or residency took place in December 1965, resulting in a thesis about archaeological excavations relating to "Slavic archaeology".
 In 1969, Herrmann became a professor at DAW.
 In 1971, he was awarded the National Prize of the German Democratic Republic (II.
 Class).

 Later, he was appointed head director of the newly created Central Institute for Ancient History and Archaeology (ZIAGA) at the renamed Academy of Sciences of the GDR (AdW).
 He was selected for this position over his mentor Karl-Heinz Otto because of his vision for a centralized academic institution.
 Herrmann held the position until the reunification of Germany in 1990.

 After the reunification of Germany, the East German academic institutions where Herrmann worked were restructured or closed.
-His work, status, and authority as a scholar was publicly criticized, making it difficult for him to continue his academic career.
+His work, status, and authority as a scholar was publicly criticized, making it difficult for him to continue any academic career.
 After his retirement in 1992, his national and international reputation declined.
 He became the secretary for the social sciences and humanities class of the Leibniz Association from 1993 to 2008.
 In 2009, the Leibniz Association awarded the Daniel Ernst Jablonski Medal to Herrmann.
-A year later he died in Berlin.
+A year later he died in Berlin of cancer.